HuzefaRampurawala53/Invi-Cloak-Project/Readme.md

 3. Detect cloak color using thresholding
 4. Clean the mask using morphology and filtering
 5. Replace cloak region with background
-6. Merge background and live frame using bitwise logic
+6. Merge background and live frame using bitwise operations
+7. Optionally save processed frames on user input

+---

+## 💾 Image Saving Option
+At runtime, the user is prompted:

+Do you want to save the pictures? (y/n)

+- If **`y`** is selected:
+  - The user provides a folder name
+  - Press **`s`** during execution to save the current invisible cloak frame
+- If **`n`** is selected:
+  - The program runs normally without saving any images

+This makes the project flexible for:
+- Demo purposes
+- Dataset creation
+- Experimentation without storage overhead

 ---